iynaix/AnomalOS/README.md

 4. Test thoroughly with `sudo nixos-rebuild test`
 5. Share improvements via pull requests

-## 📄 License
+## License

-This configuration is **Free and Open Source Software (FOSS)** provided as-is for educational and personal use.
+This configuration is Free and Open Source Software (FOSS) provided as-is for educational and personal use.
 Feel free to adapt it for your own systems, use it whole, or take pieces that work for you.
 No warranties or guarantees are provided.

-## 🔗 Resources
+## Resources

 - [NixOS Manual](https://nixos.org/manual/nixos/stable/)
 - [Home Manager Manual](https://nix-community.github.io/home-manager/)
 - [Hyprland Wiki](https://wiki.hyprland.org/)
 - [Repository Issues](https://github.com/weegs710/AnomalOS/issues)

----

-**Perfect for both new and experienced NixOS users!** Choose your configuration based on your hardware and preferences, then enjoy a fully-configured modern desktop system with optional advanced features. 🚀